ankaAR/bestiario5e/_creatures/magma-mephit.md

 condition_immunities: "Envenenado"
 ---

 ***Death Burst.*** When the mephit dies, it explodes in a burst of lava.
-Each creature within 5 ft. of it must make a DC 11 Dexterity saving throw, taking 7 (2d6) fire damage on a failed save, or half as much damage on a successful one.
+Each creature within 5 pies (1.5 mts)of it must make a DC 11 Dexterity saving throw, taking 7 (2d6) fire damage on a failed save, or half as much damage on a successful one.

 ***False Appearance.*** While the mephit remains motionless, it is indistinguishable from an ordinary mound of magma.